WHY VISIT MALI

-The best period to visit Mali is from xxx to xxxx.
+The best period to visit Mali is from November to January.

 Mali’s climate is characterised by high temperatures throughout the year, especially in the north where rain is either absent or very rare.
 The temperature in Timbuktu can reach up to 50°C.

-Following a list of typical festivals and celebrations of Mali.
+Following is a list of typical festivals and celebrations of Mali.